ZykeLaDebrouille/holbertonschool-simple_shell/README.md

 **T**

-  - **Thompson Shell (sh):** The first Unix shell, introduced in 1971 by Ken Thompson.
+  - **Thompson Shell (`sh`):** The first Unix shell, introduced in 1971 by Ken Thompson.
 It was minimalistic, supporting basic input/output redirection and pipes.

 **Z**

-  - **Z Shell (zsh):** A modern shell with extensive features, backward compatible with bash, and the default shell in some distributions like Kali Linux and macOS.
+  - **Z Shell (`zsh`):** A modern shell with extensive features, backward compatible with bash, and the default shell in some distributions like Kali Linux and macOS.

-## Unix Shell
+## What is a Unix Shell?

 **Definition:**